FadyAttia11/callvita-server/README.md

 ## About The Project

-Callvita Task Management is a web app that allows you to add, get, edit, delete your tasks and also search your tasks for specific keywords.
+Callvita Task Management is a web app that allows you to add, get, edit, delete your tasks and also search your tasks by specific keyword.

 ## Getting Started